Skip to content

 At what altitude do I need to adjust my baking?

-You'll notice baking differences starting around 3,000 feet (914m) above sea level.
+You'll start noticing differences around 3,000 feet (914m) above sea level.
 At 5,000 feet (1,524m), adjustments are often essential.
-Denver, Colorado at 5,280 feet is a classic high-altitude baking challenge.
+Denver, Colorado at 5,280 feet is the classic example — ask any Denver baker.

 Why does baking fail at high altitude?